🎯 10 Best Newsletter Ads This Week (Apr 18-24)

 Why this works:

-Their promise of “actionable tips on investing, saving, and building wealth” positions the newsletter as a practical resource.
-The check marks create a satisfying list of tangible outcomes.
+Their promise of “actionable tips on investing, saving, and building wealth” tells you exactly what you’ll get.
+And the check marks create a satisfying visual rhythm as you scan through the benefits.

 How to apply this concept:

-• Emphasize “free” multiple times if your newsletter doesn’t require payment – people are naturally skeptical.
+• Emphasize “free” multiple times if your newsletter doesn’t require payment, since people are naturally skeptical.

 3. The Average Joe